-Mini Dog Treats
+Mini Peanut Butter Oat Dog Treats

-If you’re looking for more homemade dog treats, try out some of John John’s other favorites like Veggie Treats for Dogs, Homemade Pupcakes, or Dog Friendly Whipped Cream.
+If you’re looking for more homemade dog treats, try out some of John John’s other favorites like Veggie Treats for Dogs, Homemade Carrot Pupcakes (Dog Cupcakes), Mushroom Peanut Butter Dog Treats, or Dog Friendly Whipped Cream.
+And, be sure to check out our course How to Cook Homemade Dog Food (Vet-Approved, Balanced and Simple).

 Why You’ll Love This Recipe

-3 Ingredients: These homemade dog treats only have 3 organic ingredients: oat flour, peanut butter, and honey!
+- 3 Ingredients: These homemade dog treats only have 3 organic ingredients: oat flour, peanut butter, and honey!

 Ingredients

-- Peanut Butter: The base of these Mini Dog Treats is peanut butter, which dogs love!
+- Peanut Butter: The base of these Mini Peanut Butter Oat Dog Treats is natural peanut butter, which dogs love!
 Be sure to use creamy peanut butter (not crunchy) as dogs can’t digest the full nut very well.
 Also, be sure to avoid peanut butters that contain added sugars, flavors, and especially xylitol as that is incredibly toxic to dogs and can be found in some peanut butters.
 Stick to organic peanut butter with only peanuts or one that uses peanuts and salt as a little salt is okay!
 We use the Costco Organic Peanut Butter, which just has peanuts and salt, this way we can all enjoy the same peanut butter.

 - Honey: I use organic raw honey, which is antimicrobial and antibacterial.
 It also gives some natural sweetness to these homemade dog treats!